 Adoption rate is typically calculated as a percentage by dividing the number of new customers who have signed up for a product or service by the total number of customers exposed to it.

-Adoption rate = 300/1000 = 30%
+Product Adoption rate = 150/500 = 30%

 There’s no better example of adoption rate driving customer success than OpenAI’s ChatGPT, which reached 100 million users just two months after its launch.

-UBS analysts wrote, “in 20 years following the internet space, we cannot recall a faster ramp in a consumer internet app.”
+UBS analysts wrote: “In 20 years following the internet space, we cannot recall a faster ramp in a consumer internet app.”
 On the back of this adoption, OpenAI released a monthly subscription offering, allowing customers to pay for more advanced features and access.

 While product excellence is one obvious driving factor in adoption rate, several other things can impact it.